keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_09-07-2020.md

 dataset: "https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?c=location&d=map&dmin=2020-01-11&f_country=Austria&p=full"
 abstract: "In Austria, epidemologists and biologists work together to decipher the transmission lines of COVID-19.
 Where contact tracing is impossible, sequencing can help, and where many sequences are identical, contact tracing can shed more light on the origin of an infection.

 SARS-CoV-2 is the coronavirus causing COVID-19.
-Under the project <a href='https://cemm.at/research/sars-cov-2-at/about/' target='_ blank'>Mutational Dynamics of SARS-CoV-2 in Austria</a>, CeMM, in collaboration with the Medical University of Vienna has so far sequenced 305 viral genomes isolated from COVID-10 patients in Austria.
-The genomic data has been integrated into a global map of SARS-CoV-2 mutations.
+Under the project <a href='https://cemm.at/research/sars-cov-2-at/about/' target='_ blank'>Mutational Dynamics of SARS-CoV-2 in Austria</a>, CeMM, in collaboration with the Medical University of Vienna has so far sequenced 305 viral genomes isolated from COVID-19 patients in Austria, and the genomic data has been integrated into a global map of SARS-CoV-2 mutations.
 This week, we focus on how the joined forces of sequencing and contact tracing can be a weapon agains COVID-19."

 ---